-The most useful metric you can use is your debt-to-income ratio, also known as your DTI.
-It's relatively simple to calculate; you just add up your monthly debt payments and divide them by your monthly income before deductions.
+The most useful metric for calculating your small business income is the debt-to-income ratio, also known as your DTI.
+It’s relatively simple to calculate; you just add up your monthly debt payments and divide them by your monthly income before deductions.

 When a business borrows money to fund its operations, lenders look at the company’s solvency.
 More established companies use a business debt-to-income ratio known as the Debt Service Coverage Ratio, or DSCR, which analyzes the company’s income in comparison to debt obligations.